sinanargun/reading/README.md

 # Reading
-Readlist For My Own Craftman World
+Readlist For My Own Craftman World!
+You know it will take time to get better.
+Don't quit practising and always strive with comfort-zone.
+You are like a NBA Player.
+You have to practice every single day.
+Focus relentlessly more conceptual things rather than techonology.

 > The Pragmatic Programmer